 The crowds grew on Sunday, September 28 – a spontaneous gathering without any organization or police permission -and it was the police tear gas barrage fired into the crowd that, in effect, launched Benny Tai’s movement without him.
 The occupation that filled streets around the Legislative Council building where people first gathered was far from the downtown central business district.
 And instead of blocking a few streets there that are closed to traffic on holidays anyway, the movement closed down major transport arteries on both sides of the harbor and lasted for 79 days, symbolized by the umbrellas that demonstrators used to protect themselves during the first day’s tear gas barrage.

 All things considered, the movement was a great success generating international headlines and “awakening” far more locals to the nature of mainland-style versus open universal suffrage elections than Benny Tai’s carefully rehearsed project could ever have done.
-But did anyone among the participants or observers use the word “success” with reference to the 79-day occupation?
+But did anyone among the participants or observers use the word “success” with reference to the months-long occupation?
 On the contrary, everyone regards it as a failure – defined only in terms of the narrow aim of Chief Executive election reform.
 Beijing remained unmoved and never gave an inch.

 In answer to a New York Times reporter reviewing his just-published book on the subject, Jason Ng said Occupy had failed to gain any concessions from Beijing on political reform leaving many disillusioned and bitter.
 The community is more polarized than ever, he said, and localist sentiments are radicalizing the democracy movement.